ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_CycleDirected"></a>
 ### Detect a cycle in an directed graph
 Detecting a cycle in a directed graph is easy.
-All it requires you to do is to run DFS on the graph and if you ever encounter a visited node then return true as it forms a cycle.
+All it requires you to do is to run DFS on the graph and if you ever encounter a visited node in a DFS run then return true as it forms a cycle.
+Look into "Course Scheduling I and II" for a cycle checking directed graph implementation within topological sorting code.

 <a href="#Contents">Back to contents</a>